iridium-browser/iridium-browser-ubuntu/docs/windows_build_instructions.md

 * `remove_webcore_debug_symbols = true` - turn off source-level debugging for
 blink to reduce build times, appropriate if you don't plan to debug blink.

-In order to ensure that linking is fast enough we recommend that you use one of these settings - they all have tradeoffs:
-* `use_lld = true` - this linker is very fast on full links but does not support incremental linking.
-* `is_win_fastlink = true` - this option makes the Visual Studio linker run much faster, and incremental linking is supported, but it can lead to debugger slowdowns or out-of-memory crashes.
-* `symbol_level = 1` - this option reduces the work the linker has to do but
-when this option is set you cannot do source-level debugging.
+In order to speed up linking you can set `symbol_level = 1` - this option reduces the work the linker has to do but when this option is set you cannot do source-level debugging.
+Switching from `symbol_level = 2` (the default) to `symbol_level = 1` requires recompiling everything.

 In addition, Google employees should use goma, a distributed compilation system.
 Detailed information is available internally but the relevant gn arg is: